 It is common for adjectives to be confused with adverbs in sentences by people who are unfamiliar with English grammar.
 However, this error can be avoided if you remember that many adverbs are formed by adding -ly to an adjective.
 For example, sad and happy are adjectives, but sadly and happily are adverbs.

 Resources for Adjective Lesson Plans

-Teachers who are in search of activities, games and resources for helping students learn more about the role of adjectives in the English language have many options available online.
-There are printable worksheets and interactive quizzes as well as suggestions for games and activities that can help reinforce key concepts.
-Teachers can use lesson plans directly or incorporate elements of several different resources to create a one-of-a-kind classroom learning experience.
+Teachers who are searching for activities, games and resources for helping students learn more about the role of adjectives in the English language have many options available online.
+There are printable worksheets and interactive quizzes, as well as suggestions for games and activities that can help reinforce key concepts.
+Resources you might find helpful include: